FixeQyt/ExamAssist/README.md

 ## ⚙️ Configuration

-### API Key (Pollinations)
+### Enabling AI

+By default, AI features are turned off to keep the extension discreet and minimal.
+To enable AI analysis:

-1. Right-click the extension icon and select "Options"
+1. Right-click the extension icon and select "Options".
-2. Enter your Pollinations API key
-3. Select your preferred interface language (Polish/English)
-4. Click "Save"

-**Note**: Without an API key, the extension will only copy images to the clipboard without AI analysis.
+2. In the bottom-right corner of the Options page there's a subtle AI toggle (a small floating control).
+   - Hover to reveal it and click to turn on AI features.
+3. When AI is enabled, the Model dropdown and (if required) the API Key fields become available.
+   - If the selected model's tier requires an API key (e.g. "seed"), you'll need to enter it to use that model.
+4. If the toggle is off, the extension will act as a standard screenshot tool and simply copy the cropped image to your clipboard.

+If you want AI to be enabled automatically on install, you can toggle it on in the Options page after installing the extension.

 ### Language Selection